farhi/matlab-mastrostack/README.md

   After importing the files, you should label them using the 'Image/Mark as...' menu items.
 You can navigate within images with the Image/Goto menu item, and the arrow keys, or the mouse wheel.
 'Bad' images can be skipped (ignored).
 To use them back, set their type to 'light'.
 You should then compute the master Dark and Flat images (Compute menu).

   It is recommended to zoom onto specific features (e.g. a set of stars) to check visually for their sharpness.
-Deselect the Zoom tool, and scan through images using the left arrow key, and press the 'I' key to mark images to be ignored, such as those blurred.
+De-select the Zoom tool, and scan through images using the left arrow key, and press the 'I' key to mark images to be ignored, such as those blurred.
 To reset the plot, press the Return key.

   You can select the Reference image, which will be used as template for stacking.
 If not defined, the first image in the list will be used as such when stacking.